beckilee/python-projects/todo-app/README.md

 ### Start the application

-Run the script:
+To start the application, run the following command:

 ```
 python todo-app.py
 ```

-When you run the script, the application looks for a database named `todo.db` in the current working directory and creates one if it does not exist.
+The application looks for a database named `todo.db` in the current working directory and creates one if it does not exist.
 This is where the application stores your tasks.

 The application then displays the main menu: